 Maybe you’ve heard of this method before, or have noticed Montessori centers in your area and wondered what the difference is between this and public education.

 Perhaps you’ve seen the many toys, activities, and furniture that have been hot on the market in the last few years.

 But, on the off-chance that you’ve never heard of it at all – You’re still in the right place!

 It is my hope that after today you will understand what Montessori is all about!
 I’ve also included some lists below to help you determine if adopting Montessori teaching is practical for your family.

 Sounds Great, Right?
-Let’s dive in to what Montessori actually looks like in school-settings and in the home…
+Let’s dive into what a Montessori program actually looks like in school settings and in the home…

 What is Montessori Education?

 Dr. Maria Montessori founded this now internationally renowned approach to learning.
 Though the woman is deserving of an entire article dedicated to her incredible work detailing children’s social, intellectual, physical, and spiritual development, I’ll try not to fan-girl too much over this inspiring visionary…